Are you a new ecommerce brand, hungry to start making sales?

 This brand is using WhatsApp to take orders, even if they have a website.
 They even mention what type of payment options they accept.

 You probably know this, but you’ll be competing with many other ecommerce brands on Instagram.
-So you need to find ways to stand out!
+So you need to find ways to stand out when you create posts on your feed.

-Posting awesome images is a great first step, but you should make use of your captions, too.
+Posting awesome images that showcase your products is a great first step, but you should make use of your captions, too.

 Captions aren’t just meant to tell potential buyers how to purchase from you.
 Before they make the decision to purchase, you need to serenade them.

-This is especially important if your item uses the senses in other ways, like this wax melt:
+This is especially important if your item uses the senses in other ways, like this wax melts:

 You can also use your captions to describe your item, or paint a picture of what life can be like with the item.